Helme Heine: Life and career

-Helme Heine has done theater and musical work in different locations, including the 1970 World's Fair in Osaka.
-He has created a theme park for the Hanover Zoo and has had numerous expositions in Europe, the United States and Asia.
+Helme Heine did theater and musical work in different locations, including the 1970 World's Fair in Osaka.
+He created a theme park for the Hanover Zoo and had numerous expositions in Europe, the United States and Asia.
 In 1983, Heine created another popular children's character in the form of a little green dragon called "Tabaluga" together with Peter Maffay and Gregor Rottschalk.
-Different "Tabaluga" musicals have toured Germany with great success and an en-suite production was played at Metronom Theater in Oberhausen in 1999.
+Different "Tabaluga" musicals have toured Germany with great success, and an en-suite production was played at Metronom Theater in Oberhausen in 1999.
 The Tabaluga cartoon series ran for 78 episodes and aired in 18 countries.
 "Sauerkraut" became the name of a children's cartoon series Heine created in 1992.

 In the late 1980s, Helme Heine traveled to Ireland and went on to New Zealand.
-Today, he lives and works in Russell in the Bay of Islands together with his wife, author Gisela von Radowitz.
-Heine writes novels for adults, radio and film scripts such as the film "Mollywoop" (2009), he draws and paints and designs sculptures and furniture.
-In his free time, Heine enjoys sailing and fishing.
+He lived and worked in Russell in the Bay of Islands together with his wife, author Gisela von Radowitz.
+Heine wrote novels for adults, radio and film scripts such as the film "Mollywoop" (2009), he drew and painted and designed sculptures and furniture.
+In his free time, Heine enjoyed sailing and fishing.

-Helme Heine supports the "Stiftung Freunde" ("Friends Foundation"), a charity run by Rotary clubs in Bavaria, Saxony and Austria, named after his most famous book.
+Helme Heine supported the "Stiftung Freunde" ("Friends Foundation"), a charity run by Rotary clubs in Bavaria, Saxony and Austria, named after his most famous book.
 The foundation is aimed at teaching life skills to young children and preventing violence and addictions.

-As an author and illustrator, Helme Heine has won numerous national and international prizes, including the European children's book award.
+As an author and illustrator, Helme Heine won numerous national and international prizes, including the European children's book award.

+Heine died in Russell, New Zealand on 20 November 2025, at the age of 84.